vinayshanbhag/tweetypy/README.md

 # tweety.py
-Post tweets using twitter api
+Code snippet to post tweets using tweepy and twitter api